 Sakai uses a single consistent Rich Text Editor across all areas where text can be added that is more than a few lines.
 This editor is based on the most recent stable version of the CKEditor.

-When creating content using the Rich-Text Editor, it is important that the author follow the simple guidelines below to ensure that the content can be read and understood by all.
-Creating well-structured and accessible content is a best practice which ensures that content is compatible with assistive devices, such as screen readers, and robust enough to be copied and pasted to other contexts or presented in unanticipated contexts.
+When creating content using the Rich Text Editor, it is important that the author follows the simple guidelines below to ensure that the content can be read and understood by all.
+Creating well-structured and accessible content is a best practice that ensures that content is compatible with assistive devices, such as screen readers, and robust enough to be copied and pasted to other contexts or presented in unanticipated contexts.
 Making content accessible is also a legal requirement.

 The technical measure of accessibility for a web-based resource is the WCAG 2.0 standard from the W3C.
 The requirements of the WCAG 2.0 are summarized in the four-letter acronym POUR: